cypnk/Bare/README.md

 	"localhost" : []
 }
 ```
-Alternatively, if you already have other content on "example.com", use a
-subfolder to host your blog:
+Bare is multi-site capable.
+If you want to host different posts for
+different domains, publish your posts in */posts/example.com/*

+## Multiple blogs or shared content
+Hosting a blog in a subfolder instead of the main domain:
 ```
 {
 	"example.com" : [